freenas/freenas-docs/userguide/tn_initial.rst

 iXsystems, much of the initial %brand% setup may already be complete.

-.. note:: always perform the initial %brand% setup in consultation with your iXsystems Support Representative.
+.. note:: Always perform the initial %brand% setup in consultation with your iXsystems Support Representative.
 You can contact iXsystems Support at truenas-support@ixsystems.com.
 Be sure to have all of your %brand% hardware serial numbers on hand, which